indigo-iam/iam-documentation/admin-guide/configuration_reference.md

 Fine-grained control over configuration can be obtained following the rules for spring boot [externalized configuration][spring-boot-conf-rules].
-This basically means defining an YAML file to override the default configuration files embedded for the Spring profile activated for your instance.
-The configuration directory depends on your deployment type, as summarized in the following table:
+This basically means defining one or more YAML files to override the default configuration files embedded in the IAM war package for the Spring profiles activated for your instance.
+The files must be placed in the IAM configuration directory, which depends on how you deployed IAM:

 | Deployment type | Configuration directory |
 |-----------------|-------------------------|
 | Docker | `/indigo-iam/config/` |
 | Package (RPM, Deb) | `/etc/indigo-iam/config` |

-**IMPORTANT**: the templated configuration should solve most use cases, override default configuration **only if you know what you are doing**, and for those scenarios not served by the default templates.
+**IMPORTANT**: the default configuration should solve most use cases, override default configuration **only if you know what you are doing**, and for those scenarios not served by the default templates.

 ## Basic service configuration